Shuai873/onlyoffice.github.io/sdkjs-plugins/content/mathpix/README.md

 The plugin provides a fully editable text box for each recognition result:

+- Some advanced LaTeX commands may not be supported in ONLYOFFICE Document Editor.
+You may need to manually modify complex mathematical expressions to use basic LaTeX syntax that is compatible with the editor
 - Correct any recognition mistakes
 - Use the edited version when copying or inserting into your document